kanapuli/kanapuli.github.io/content/posts/playing-with-rabbitmq-federation.md

 ## Environment Setup

+The code for this experiment can be found in the repository https://github.com/kanapuli/rabbitmq-federation-setup

 - Docker compose file `docker-compose.yaml` defines two RabbitMQ instances:
     - `blue`: Upstream RabbitMQ broker
     - `green`: Downstream RabbitMQ broker